 First a review

 If you read my last two posts on this topic, you'll recall I'm in the process of discovering the whys and hows of using Tryton as the back end of an e-commerce system.

-To review, Tryton4 is an open source ERP5 platform licensed under the GNU General Public License,6 written in Python7 and working with a PostgreSQL8 database server.
+To review, Tryton is an open source ERP platform licensed under the GNU General Public License, written in Python and working with a PostgreSQL database server.
 Phew.
-In short, it's a cool way to set up One Software To Rule Them All.9
+In short, it's a cool way to set up One Software To Rule Them All.

 In this post we get into the meat and potatoes: what is e-commerce anyway?

 There are many ways to define e-commerce.
 Perhaps most comprehensive would be a list of features that are implemented in a given e-commerce system.
 I considered creating such a list for this blog post.
 Ultimately, I decided to keep it simple, because the most simple view also exposes the biggest holes in almost all e-commerce systems.

 Here's the simple definition: e-commerce is the implementation of a business' customer interface on the internet.
 If it involves a customer, a company, and a computer, it's probably e-commerce.

 Obviously this covers all the typical interactions: Buying a shirt, choosing an XL size.
 Reviewing my order before I check out.
 Paying for my order, getting my order confirmation.
 Getting a note when my shirt ships.
 Returning it when I discover the hole in the underarm.
 As you can see, this is all part of a process.

 A lot of this typical process is well defined by best practices, and implemented in (almost) every sort of e-commerce platform.
 So why do we need to consider Tryton?